MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Azure.md

    - Select **Next : Storage**.

-   - Select the storage account you created in the previous lab.
+   - Select the storage account you created in the previous task.

    - Select **Review + create**.